 Parliament Building, Liberty Square, St. Istvan’s Basilica, Chain Bridge, Castle Hill, City Lights, Ruins Bars

-Start the day at Kossuth Square and gawk at the colossal Hungarian Parliament Building.
+Start your three days in Budapest with the city’s iconic sights.
+Begin at Kossuth Square and gawk at the colossal Hungarian Parliament Building.
 Admire it from the outside or go inside and take a tour, which includes viewing the Coronation Jewels.
 Walk through Liberty Square, stopping to look at the monuments or at the Hutte Café for a cup of coffee, and then continue to St. Istvan’s Basilica.
 Step inside the church to see magnificent details, the decaying right hand of St. Istvan and take a trip to the top of the bell tower.

 From the church, head west along the pedestrian promenade, perhaps stopping for lunch along the way.
 Leave the Pest side of Budapest and cross the Danube River using the pedestrian path on the north side of Chain Bridge (to take in the views of Parliament).
-Once in Buda, either take the funicular to Castle Hill or climb the stairs.
+Once in Buda, either take the funicular or climb the stairs to Castle Hill.

 Head north to the typical Hungarian-style Matthias Church and take in the views across the river from Fisherman’s Bastion.
 If time permits, continue to the north to see a smattering of historic remains and then loop around to the south toward the Royal Palace, also known as the Buda Castle.
 Inside are two museums, National Gallery and Budapest History Museum, as well the Hungarian National Library.
 Outside the palace are statues and monuments – and sweeping views of the river and the Pest side of Budapest.

 Find a place to eat dinner on top of the hill or riverside.
 Wait for the sun to set and city lights to illuminate – and then take a stroll along both banks of the Danube River, crossing at Chain Bridge and Margaret Bridge, to witness the iconic sights of Budapest lit up against the dark sky.
-Continue an exploration of Budapest at night with a visit to one (or more!) of the shabby chic Ruins Bars, starting at the original, Szimpla Kert.
-Taste the potent Hungarian liquor, palinka, before calling it a night.
+Continue an exploration of Budapest nightlife with a visit to one (or more!) of the shabby chic Ruins Bars, one of the cool things to do in Budapest.
+Start at the original, Szimpla Kert and get a taste the potent Hungarian liquor, palinka, before calling it a night.

 Read more about our experiences sightseeing in Budapest: